Peter Tosh

-Winston Hubert McIntosh (19 October 1944 – 11 September 1987), professionally known as Peter Tosh, was a Jamaican musician and rapper.
+Peter Tosh (born Winston Hubert McIntosh; 19 October 1944 – 11 September 1987) was a Jamaican musician and reggae singer.
 Along with Bob Marley and Bunny Wailer, he was one of the core members of the band the Wailers (1963–1976), after which he established himself as a successful solo artist and a promoter of Rastafari.
-He was murdered in 1987 during a home invasion.
+Tosh was murdered in 1987 during a home invasion.

 Early life

 Tosh was born Winston Hubert McIntosh on 19 October 1944 in Westmoreland, the westernmost parish of Jamaica.
 He was abandoned by his parents and "shuffled among relatives".
-When McIntosh was fifteen, his aunt died and he moved to Trenchtown in Kingston, Jamaica.
-He was educated in Bluefields up to age 17, then moved to Kingston to live with another aunt.
+When McIntosh was 15, his aunt died and he moved to Trenchtown in Kingston, Jamaica.
+McIntosh was educated in Bluefields up to age 17, then moved to Kingston to live with another aunt.
 He began an apprenticeship as a welder.

-He first learned guitar after watching a man in the country play a song that captivated him.
-He watched the man play the same song for half a day, memorizing everything his fingers were doing.
-He then picked up the guitar and played the song back to the man.
+McIntosh first learned guitar after watching a man in the country play a song that captivated him.
+McIntosh watched the man play the same song for half a day, memorizing everything his fingers were doing.
+McIntosh then picked up the guitar and played the song back to the man.
 The man then asked McIntosh who had taught him to play; McIntosh told him that he had.
-During the early 1960s, as an aspiring musician, Tosh went to vocal teacher Joe Higgs, who gave free music lessons to young people.
-Through his contact with Higgs, Tosh met Robert Nesta Marley (Bob Marley) and Neville O'Reilly Livingston (Bunny Wailer).
+During the early 1960s, as an aspiring musician, McIntosh went to vocal teacher Joe Higgs, who gave free music lessons to young people.
+Through his contact with Higgs, McIntosh met Robert Nesta Marley (Bob Marley) and Neville O'Reilly Livingston (Bunny Wailer).
 He then changed his name to Peter Tosh and the trio started singing together in 1962.
 Higgs taught the trio to harmonise and while developing their music, they would often play on the street corners of Trenchtown.